galbraithmedia1/galbraithmedia1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Hizzy.
-(Super sick top secret project.
-Lets talk about it)
+- 🔭 I’m currently working on Parlay.
 - 📡 I’m currently designing an embedded system that runs on C++ and an ESP32.
 - 🤝 I’m looking to collaborate on a super dope AI project thats in the works.
 - 💬 Ask me about the cool ESP32 projects I'm working on.
 (Weather Balloon, Satellites, off gird stuff 🛰)